kelveden/cower/README.md

         }
     }

-(Note that this assumes that you will want to register your Javascript libraries to your custom registry rather than the main Bower registry.)
+Or, if you don't want to faff around with your Bower config, you can specify Bower configuration on the fly like this:

+    bower register "mypackage" "myurl" --config.registry=http://<cower host>:3000